calebharris/fp_book_club_ts/docs_src/chapter_2.md

 findFirst([0, 1, 3], x => x === 1);
 ```

-In this example, `x => x === 1` is an *arrow function*, which has a few differences from a function created with
+In this example, `x => x === 1` is an *[arrow function][mdn_arw]*, which has a few differences from a function created
-`function` that we won't go into right now.
+with `function` that we won't go into right now.
 This is actually the shortest possible form of an arrow function.
-Because
-it's only one line, we can omit the curly braces and `return` keyword.
+Because it's only one line, we can omit the curly braces and `return` keyword.
 We're also relying on TypeScripts type
 inferencing to avoid annotating `x` with a type.
 The long form looks like this:

 ```typescript